-McGee. insert JOHN R. CHAPMAN to the name and that the ADOPTED.
-The Regular Agenda/ Resolution be motion carried unanimously.
+McGee. to insert the name JOHN R. CHAPMAN and that the Regular Agenda/ Resolution be ADOPTED.
+The motion carried unanimously.

-30. 19-552 A RESOLUTION OF THE CITY COMMISSION OF THE CITY OF POMPANO BEACH, FLORIDA, APPOINTING ROGER GINGERICH TO THE GOLF ADVISORY BOARD OF THE CITY OF POMPANO BEACH AS ALTERNATE 1 FOR A TERM OF THREE (3) YEARS; SAID TERM TO EXPIRE ON JULY 1, 2022; PROVIDING AN EFFECTIVE DATE.
+30. 19-552 A RESOLUTION OF THE CITY COMMISSION OF THE CITY OF POMPANO BEACH, FLORIDA, APPOINTING ROGER GINGERICH TO THE GOLF ADVISORY BOARD OF THE CITY OF POMPANO BEACH AS ALTERNATE 1 FOR A TERM OF THREE (3) YEARS: SAID TERM TO EXPIRE ON JULY 1, 2022; PROVIDING AN EFFECTIVE DATE.
+(Fiscal Impact: N/A)

-Roger Gingerich, Incumbent - District 5 Donald Totter, Incumbent - District 1 Corey Staniscia - District 1 Frank N. Sellers, Jr. - District 3 Corey Thompson - District 4
+Applicants: Roger Gingerich, Incumbent - District 5 Donald Totter, Incumbent - District 1 Corey Staniscia - District 1 Frank N. Sellers, Jr. - District 3 Corey Thompson - District 4

-A motion was made by Vice Mayor Moss, seconded by Commissioner ROGER GINGERICH and Perkins. insert the name that the Regular Agenda/ Resolution he ADOPTED.
+A motion was made by Vice Mayor Moss, seconded by Commissioner Perkins. to insert the name ROGER GINGERICH and that the Regular Agenda/ Resolution be ADOPTED.
 The motion carried unanimously.

 31. 19-553 A RESOLUTION OF THE CITY COMMISSION OF THE CITY OF POMPANO BEACH, FLORIDA, APPOINTING DONALD TOTTER TO THE GOLF ADVISORY BOARD OF THE CITY OF POMPANO BEACH AS ALTERNATE 2 FOR A TERM OF THREE (3) YEARS; SAID TERM TO EXPIRE ON JULY 1, 2022; PROVIDING AN EFFECTIVE DATE.
+(Fiscal Impact: N/A)

-A motion was made by Vice Mayor Moss, seconded by Commissioner Perkins, to insert the name DONALD TOTTER and that the Regular Agenda/ Resolution be ADOPTED.
+A motion was made by Vice Mayor Moss, seconded by Commissioner Perkins, to insert the name DONALD TOTTER and that the Regular Agenda/Resolution be ADOPTED.
 The motion carried unanimously.